kritanjalijain/ML_from_Scratch/Day5_Projects/README.md

 In this project I implemented linear regression with one variable to predict profits for a restaurant franchise which is considering different cities for opening a new outlet.
 The chain already has outlets in various cities and data for profits and populations from the cities is provided.
 The goal to find which city is appropriate to expand to next.

-The file `ex1data1.txt` contains the dataset for the above linear regression problem.
+The file `data.txt` contains the dataset for the above linear regression problem.
 The first column is the population of a city and the second column is the profit of a food truck in that city.
 A negative value for profit indicates a loss.

 ### Plotting and Visualizing the Data
 Before starting on any task, it is often useful to understand the data by visualizing it.
 For this dataset, I have used a scatter plot to visualize the data, since it has only two properties to plot (profit and population).
 In `restaurant_linear_regression_1.m`, the dataset is loaded from the data file and then the script calls the `plotData` function to create a scatter plot of the data.